 Managers have many responsibilities.
 They lead a team or department, report to senior management, meet deadlines and use creativity to improve performance.
 To succeed in a leadership role, effective communication is essential.

-Know your own communication style.
 Some of us are direct.
 Others lead up to their point in a more roundabout manner.
 Some of us are sarcastic — whether intentionally or not.
 Others use humor or anecdotes to make a point.
-It is important for you to be aware of your own style so you can use an alternate style when the situation calls for it
+It is important for you to be aware of your own style so you can adapt and use an alternate style when the situation or audience calls for it.

-Written communication is not the same as spoken.
-Email, texts and other forms of written communication often take the place of meetings or conversations.
+Email, texts and other forms of written communication often take the place of meetings or conversations, especially in the age of remote work environments.
 Successful communication in management involves being aware of the differences.
 Unless you fill your written communication with emoticons or parenthetical comments — don’t do it — the reader cannot gauge your intent, look at your face for cues, listen to the inflections in your voice, or tell if you are laughing or crying.
 For this reason, avoid ambiguity and write as clearly as possible.

-Follow up with an email.
 Whether you communicate in writing, via video chat or in person, recap the important points in a follow-up email to all parties.
-Use a subject line like “Recap of Meeting on July 20, 2016” to make retrieval easy.
+Use a subject line like “Recap of Meeting on July 20, 2023” to make retrieval easy.
 Within the body of the email, also list the participants, the issues discussed, the action agreed upon and any outstanding matters.
 In writing this recap, you have made it clear what you took away from the interaction.
 The email also allows the other parties to correct any misunderstandings before everyone heads off to start work.

 Learn about the University of Southern Indiana’s online MBA program.